Borna Barišić: Rangers

-On 7 August 2018, Barišić signed a four year deal with Rangers after a deal was agreed with Osijek for a reported £2.2 million.
-He signed having just played against Rangers in the 2018–19 UEFA Europa League qualifying phase.
+On 7 August 2018, Barišić signed a four-year deal with Scottish side Rangers for a reported £2.2 million.
+He joined the club after having just played against Rangers in the 2018–19 UEFA Europa League qualifying phase.

 After an injury hit first season, on 29 December 2019, Barišić assisted both goals and was named Man of the Match in a 2–1 victory over Celtic, the first win at Celtic Park for Rangers since 2010.
-On 30 January 2020, he signed a new contract that sees him stay at the club until 2024.
+On 30 January 2020, he signed a new contract that would see him stay at the club until 2024.

 On 18 February 2021, in his hundredth appearance for the club, Barišić scored a brace from the penalty spot in a 4–3 away win over Royal Antwerp in the Europa League Round of 32.

+Trabzonspor

+On 25 June 2024, Turkish side Trabzonspor announced that Barišić would join the club on a free transfer, signing a three-year deal.

+Loan to Leganés

+On 4 February 2025, Barišić joined La Liga side Leganés on loan for the remainder of the season.

 International career

-He made his Croatia national team debut on 11 January 2017 in a friendly against Chile.
+On 11 January 2017, Barišić made his Croatia national team debut in a friendly match against Chile.
 In May 2018, he was named in Croatia's preliminary 32-man squad for the 2018 World Cup in Russia but did not make the final 23.

-He scored his debut international goal on 21 March 2019 in a home Euro 2020 qualifier against Azerbaijan, that ended as a 2–1 win.
+On 21 March 2019, Barišić scored his debut international goal in a UEFA Euro 2020 qualifying against Azerbaijan, which ended in a 2–1 victory for Croatia.
 By the end of qualifying, he solidified his spot in the national team's starting XI.

+On 17 May 2021, Barišić was included in the 26-man Croatia squad for the delayed UEFA Euro 2020 tournament.

+On 9 November 2022, Barišić was later called up to the squad for the 2022 FIFA World Cup in Qatar.